Engie holding out for higher Veolia bid for Suez - sources

 Engie, Suez and Veolia declined to comment.

+The 15.5 euros per share price marks a 50% premium to the Suez share price as of July 30, when Engie said it was reviewing options for the holding, Veolia said when presenting the offer.

-(Reporting by Benjamin Mallet, Writing by Sarah White, Editing by Sudip Kar-Gupta)
+(Reporting by Benjamin Mallet, Writing by Sarah White, Editing by Sudip Kar-Gupta and David Evans)

 ((sarah.white1@thomsonreuters.com; + 33 (0) 1 49 49 56 85;))